vgteam/vg/README.md

 - [ ] generalization to assembly graphs (although directional, nothing is intrinsically DAG-based except alignment)
 - [ ] [perceptual DNA hashing](http://arxiv-web3.library.cornell.edu/abs/1412.5517) to reduce index memory usage
 - [ ] implement pBWT for quick haplotype lookup, which is useful to constrain kmer indexing space and also to support long haplotype driven genotyping
+- [ ] test compressed bitvectors and intvectors from sdsl-lite for storage of genome paths and annotations

 ## License